 Every woman that has a history of depression should be monitored much more carefully throughout their pregnancy for signs of bipolar disorder.
 If I had been cared for properly I am certain I wouldn’t have become so seriously ill and I would have recovered more quickly with far less impact on my family and relationships, and my career.

 Although I do understand that my symptoms greatly mirrored postpartum psychosis I still think anyone being assessed for that illness needs to also be assessed for bipolar as the two are so similar and it’s currently too easy to get the diagnosis wrong.
 The healthcare professionals must move with the times and protect the women in their care from this deadly disorder.

-Karly Green is a stay at home mother to three children with an avid interest in all things mental health, particularly bipolar and borderline personality disorder as she has recently been diagnosed with both those disorders.
-Up until recently she worked for the NHS for 20 years before having to retire due to ill health.
-She now spends her time looking after her children and taking an active role in the mental health community on Twitter as @BPDManicBirdie and has just star her own blog Birdie’s BPD Blog in a bid to help others like her.
+Karly Green is a stay-at-home mother to three children with an avid interest in all things mental health, particularly bipolar and borderline personality disorder as she has recently been diagnosed with both those disorders.